ovinueza/ETL_Project/README.md

 ## Installation
 To run this project you will need to have the following installed:
 Python 3,

 Pandas,

 Numpy,

-sqlalchemy,
+pip install sqlalchemy,

 time,

+psycopg2

-psycopg2 and
+and

 PostgreSQL11.

 ## Running this project